 - This also happens in Sonic Adventure 2 in the final story where the two Ultimate Life Forms fight.
 Shadow, the perfected one, vs. the Biolizard, the failed prototype.
 Though the prototype puts up a damn good fight, it loses in the end.

 - Metal Gear Solid: Solid Snake and Liquid Snake are both born from an experiment to create clones of Big Boss, one clone superior and the other inferior.
 Later, the two face off inside Metal Gears, Snake in the original REX mecha, and Liquid in the RAY mecha designed to hunt down REX.

 - A non-mechanical example happen in Disgaea 4: A Promise Unforgotten with the biological weapons Desco and Des-X. Although the latter is supposed to be more advanced of the two, they actually have near identical stats and skills.
 The former actually gains her ultimate skill while the latter don't.

-- Halo 3's Terminals reveal that the Forerunners built an AI called Mendicant Bias to defeat the Flood, but he went rogue.
-To counter him, another AI was built called Offensive Bias, as his successor.
-Offensive wins but only because he was stalling for the Forerunners to fire the Halos that thus destroyed every organic being in the galaxy, robbing Mendicant's fleet of its crew.
+- Halo 3's Terminals reveal that the Forerunners built an AI called Mendicant Bias to defeat the Flood, but it went rogue.
+To counter it, they built Offensive Bias, a successor AI designed to be less creative and independent, but more loyal and methodical.
+Offensive wins, but only because it was stalling to allow the Forerunners to enact their real plan; firing the Halos to destroy every organic being left in the galaxy, including those already infected by the Flood, thus robbing Mendicant's fleet of its crew.

 - In First Encounter Assault Recon, the Point Man, who is the first attempt by Armacham to create a psychic commander, manages to overcome Paxton Fettel, the second and successfull attempt, despite lacking psychic powers and thus being considered a failure.